goto-eof/europea-library-server/README.md

 ## Features

 - index and catalog large digital books collection quickly;
-- explore e-books by directory;
-- explore e-books by category;
-- explore e-books by tag;
-- explore e-books by file type;
-- explore e-books by language;
-- explore e-books by publisher;
+- explore e-books by directory/top rated/category/tag/file type/language/publisher;
 - view book information;
 - download e-books (only authenticated users are able to do this);
 - search by title, author, publisher, ISBN and published date;